Janet Royall, Baroness Royall of Blaisdon: House of Lords

 On 25 June 2004, she was created a life peer as Baroness Royall of Blaisdon, of Blaisdon in the County of Gloucestershire.
-She spoke for the Health, International Development and Foreign and Commonwealth Affairs.
+She spoke for the Labour party on Health, International Development and Foreign and Commonwealth Affairs.

 On 24 January 2008 Royall was appointed government chief whip in the House of Lords, on the resignation of Lord Grocott.
 She was appointed a Privy Counsellor later in the year.
 On 3 October 2008, she was appointed to the cabinet by Gordon Brown, as Leader of the House of Lords and Lord President of the Council.
-On 5 June 2009, Royall was succeeded as Lord President by Lord Mandelson, the Business Secretary, and was appointed Chancellor of the Duchy of Lancaster.
+On 5 June 2009, Royall was succeeded as Lord President by Peter Mandelson, the Business Secretary, and was appointed Chancellor of the Duchy of Lancaster.

 She voted for a 100% elected House, on the last occasion that the House of Lords voted on Reform of the House of Lords in March 2007.
 She has called for a national referendum on any reforms of the chamber.

+Since 2012, Royall has campaigned for tougher sentencing for people convicted of stalking offences, including the successful tabling of an amendment to increase the maximum sentence for stalking.
+She has advocated for cross-agency information sharing to enable joined-up approaches to combatting stalking.

 In September 2012, she spoke out against the proposed badger cull.

+In 2013, Royall stood for election to Gloucestershire County Council, finishing fourth with 12% of the vote.

 She announced in May 2015 that she would not seek re-election as the Leader of the Opposition in the House of Lords.

 In 2016, she chaired an investigation into allegations of antisemitism in Oxford University Labour Club and was subsequently one of two Vice-Chairs of the Chakrabarti Inquiry into antisemitism in the UK Labour Party.
+Royall's report concluded that people thrown out of the Labour Party for anti-semitic views should not be banned for life.

+Royall voted against the Higher Education (Freedom of Speech) Act 2023 citing concerns about the bureaucracy the Bill would entail as well as her opposition to proposed fines.
+Royall has spoken in the Lords about the importance of free speech in universities and her belief that existing legislation is sufficient.
+In October 2024, the Free Speech Union commented that Royall had an "apparently lackadaisical approach to free speech."